heyjiacheng/test_any_policy/README.md

-# 🤖 sim2real_maniskill
+# 🤖 test_any_policy

-A ManiSkill-based project for capturing multi-view images and trajectory data for sim-to-real robotic manipulation.
+A ManiSkill-based project for visualizing any robotic policy or trajectory data.

 ### 📦 Installation